rock-core/rock-and-syskit/source/workspace/add_packages.html.md

 the underlying operating system through [the osdep system we will see later](os_dependencies.html).

-All this information is stored in a package's `manifest.xml` file.
-This file has the following format:
+All this information is stored in a XML file whose format follows.
+If the package has been created for Rock specifically, it is saved as `manifest.xml` file directly at the root of the package.
+For packages that already exist but are being integrated in Rock, the file should be saved in the package set under `manifests/package/name.xml` (e.g. `simulation/gazebo`'s manifest is saved in `manifests/simulation/gazebo.xml`).  {:

 ~~~xml
 <?xml version="1.0"?>